Jordan721/Jordan_Alexis/ReadMe.md

 ## 📅 Recent Updates

+### January 3, 2026 ✨
+Added interactive letter hover effects to my name in the hero section!
+Each letter in "Jordan Alexis" now bounces up, scales, rotates, changes color, and glows when you hover over it individually.
+Smooth gradient text with playful animations create a memorable first impression! 🎨💫

 ### December 28, 2025 📱
 Implemented responsive year filtering for Work Experience!
 Desktop shows interactive button filters, while mobile gets a clean dropdown menu.
 Multi-year positions (like B&A Appliances: 2020-2025) now appear when filtering by ANY year within their range.
 Smart UX for both platforms! 🎯✨